UK Foo Fighters: History

-On 9 June 2017 BBC Music released three short films for BBC iPlayer in the run up to Glastonbury Festival, each one featuring tribute acts to the three Glastonbury headliners that year: Foo Fighters, Radiohead and Ed Sheeran.
-The first was entitled ‘My Hero: UK Foo Fighters’ featuring UK Foo Fighters tribute band.
+On 9 June 2017, BBC Music released three short films for BBC iPlayer in the run-up to the Glastonbury Festival, each one featuring tribute acts to the three Glastonbury headliners that year: Foo Fighters, Radiohead and Ed Sheeran.
+The first was entitled ‘My Hero: UK Foo Fighters’ featuring the UK Foo Fighters tribute band.

-On 15 June 2018 UK Foo Fighters played the ‘Opening Ceremony’ performance for WUKF World Karate Championships in front of thousands at Dundee Ice Arena.
+On 15 June 2018, UK Foo Fighters played the ‘Opening Ceremony’ performance for the WUKF World Karate Championships in front of thousands at Dundee Ice Arena.

-On 28 September 2019 – UK Foo Fighters performed at the 92nd UCI Road World Championships in 2019, alongside Jarvis Cocker, The Pigeon Detectives, Litany and The Feeling.
+On 28 September 2019 – UK Foo Fighters performed at the 92nd UCI Road World Championships 2019 alongside Jarvis Cocker, The Pigeon Detectives, Litany and The Feeling.

-On Monday 4 November 2019, by invitation, UK Foo Fighters entered BBC Maida Vale Studios in London to record a live session with the infamous Simon Askew.
+On 4 November 2019, by invitation, UK Foo Fighters entered BBC Maida Vale Studios in London to record a live session with the infamous Simon Askew.

-On Monday 14 March 2022, UK Foo Fighters kicked off their 2022 tour and 15th anniversary at the city's venue, with a near sell out crowd in high spirits throughout the evening.
+On 14 March 2022, UK Foo Fighters kicked off their 2022 tour and 15th anniversary at the city's venue, with a near-sell-out crowd in high spirits throughout the evening.

+On 4 March 2024, London's O2 Academy Brixton announced reopening on Friday 19 April with Nirvana UK (tribute to Nirvana) and The Smyths (tribute to The Smiths), followed by Friday 26 April with Definitely Mightbe (tribute to Oasis) and UK Foo Fighters (tribute to Foo Fighters).

+On 4 July 2025, after 15+ years of incredible progress from small bars to headlining tours at 02 Academy venues across Britain, Jay and the UK Foo Fighters now boast their own brilliantly made film which was released on July 4th, the day the real Foo Fighters celebrated the 30th anniversary of their debut album.
+An intimate look at UK Foo Fighters journey through two of the most legendary music venues in history: Abbey Road Studios and The Cavern Club.
+While paying homage to their namesake, Foo Fighters, the documentary also highlights the profound impact of The Beatles on the band members’ personal and musical lives.